huoshengyu/Morpheus/morpheus_hera/README.md

 ## 2. Start the Docker container

 In VSCode, on the left sidebar:
-1. Select the Containers extension tab (a box with vertical lines on its sides).
+1. Select the Containers sidebar tab (a box with vertical lines on its sides).
 2. Under the "Containers" dropdown menu, right click on the container with "morpheus" in its name and select "Start".
 3. Wait a moment and click the "Refresh" button until the red square becomes a green triangle.
 4. Right click again on the same container and select "Attach Visual Studio Code".
 Any instruction labeled "Inside the Docker container" is to be carried out in this newly opened window, which is distinguishable by the blue bar in the bottom left which shows the container name.